 The easiest way to extend the bloom time of flowers in your yard is to choose at least a few varieties known for their lengthy bloom life.
 Echinacea, or coneflower, is one excellent choice that's low-maintenance and actually benefits the butterflies and bees in the area, which in turn help pollinate other plants.
 Birds also enjoy the seeds of the coneflower once the blooms are spent at the end of the season.
 Echinacea blooms for most of the summer, or about two months.
 Perhaps the most popular of all coneflowers, the purple coneflower (Echinacea purpurea) thrives in USDA plant hardiness zones 3 to 9, as do many other coneflower varieties.

-Rozanne geraniums (Geranium 'Gerwat' Rozanne), also known as cranesbill or hardy geraniums, thrive in USDA hardiness zones 4 to 10.
+Rozanne geraniums (Geranium 'Gerwat' ROZANNE), also known as cranesbill or hardy geraniums, are perennials in USDA hardiness zones 5 to 8.
 These are among the longest-lasting perennial blooms, offering abundant blue to purple color from midspring through midfall on average.
 These spread out a few feet within one season, so they're great for borders and rock gardens as well.

-The Stella de Oro reblooming daylily (Hemerocallis 'Stella de Oro') is another perennial favorite, as it blooms in spring and then again toward the end of summer into fall.
+The Stella de Oro reblooming daylily (Hemerocallis 'Stella de Oro', USDA zones 3-10) is another perennial favorite, as it blooms in spring and then again toward the end of summer into fall.
 Just be sure you've selected the reblooming type, as not all daylily varieties bloom again the same year.
 As the name "daylily" implies, each flower lasts for about a day, but the blooms are so abundant that the plant seems to be continually in bloom for quite some time.

 The location you choose for your plants could affect the number and life span of the blooms on each plant.
 For instance, if you are growing perennials that call for six to eight hours of direct sunlight each day and you plant them in a shady location, the number of flower buds produced in one season could be far less than on the same type of plant grown just yards away in a sunny location.